planetoftheweb/flex-videos/README.md

 [flex_videos columns="1" width="100%"]
 ```

+## Display Behavior

+- **Grid:** Clicking a thumbnail opens the video on YouTube in a new tab (no inline play, no play overlay).
+- **Grid Title/Description:** A single title can be shown above the grid and a single description below the grid (both customizable and toggleable in settings; on by default).
+- **Single Video:** Plays inline and shows title/description (custom or from YouTube).
+- **Channel Link:** A link to your YouTube channel is shown below the grid by default (can be disabled in settings).

 ## Styling & Customization

 The plugin includes professional CSS styling that's automatically loaded.
 You can customize the appearance by adding CSS to your theme or using WordPress Customizer (**Appearance > Customize > Additional CSS**).